nwe3er/CS4395_Portfolio/README.md

 Here is the document for assignemt 0 [Document](Overview_of_NLP.pdf)

 ## Assignment 1: Text Processing with Python
-This program read in the file, process the text to be more standardized as described below, create an object for each person with corrections from the user, and output each person’s information.
+This program reads in a file, process the text to be more standardized as described below, create an object for each person with corrections from the user, and output each person’s information.

 Links: [Overview](overview.txt) [code](Homework1_nxw180009.py) [InputFile](data.csv)